 If you want to be sure that you have the opportunity to take one of the workshops with Osada Steve while he is in Chicago, you might want to register for Intermediate Intensive and/or the All Levels Classes now.
 If you are invited to the Masterclass, you will have the opportunity to change your enrollment and have any additional payment credited back to you.

 No, both of these are first-come, first-served registration.
 However, we do ask registrants to all of our intensives some basic questions about their rope experience so that our presenters can be better prepared to target the level of what they teach to the people in the class.
 There is also a prerequisite for the Intermediate Intensive that we ask registrants to self-certify that they meet.
 Once these workshops fill, we will keep a waitlist if spots open up later.
 We anticipate that some people on the waitlist will have an opportunity to register later.

 The prerequisite for the Intermediate Intensive is the ability to tie a TK that is safe for suspension in any style of Japanese bondage.
 While this might seem to be a somewhat arbitrary and abstract prerequisite, our experience is that those who cannot tie that pattern to this standard will have a difficult time following along with a suspension-oriented workshop.
-If you are starting to learn suspension and are unsure of whether you should take this intensive, we suggest that you attend our monthly events, especially our TK Lab in April, to work closely with our staff instructors.
+If you are starting to learn suspension and are unsure of whether you should take this intensive, we suggest that you attend our monthly events to work closely with our staff instructors.
 If you are not based in Chicago, feel free to email us for more specific recommendations.